babelfish-for-postgresql/babelfish_project_website/_internals/software-architecture.md

 ---

 Babelfish implements Microsoft SQL Server behavior on top of PostgreSQL.
-To achieve this goal, the server had to me modified.
+To achieve this goal, the server had to be modified.
 This was mostly done using [extensions](https://www.postgresql.org/docs/current/extend-extensions.html), and the goal was to keep modifications of the actual PostgreSQL server to a minimum.